ullas9525/PillDoze/README.md

 - LED guidance to indicate the correct compartment.
 - Real-time pill verification using IR sensors.
 - Alerts if a wrong compartment is opened.

-No LCD is used.
-Instead, the system is optimized with LEDs and sensors, keeping it simple and effective.
+The system is optimized with LEDs and sensors, keeping it simple and effective.

 ---